Upcoming Trainings: April 7-14, May 19-26

 Real-world Skills – Our approach is focused on real-world skill-building and decision-making.
 We utilize Dialectical Behavioral Therapy (DBT) and The 7 Challenges model.
 Of note, we are not a 12-Step nor abstinence-based program.
-Instead, we challenge students to identify what role certain choices/ substances were playing in their lives, and to explore new ways of operating instead.
+Instead, we challenge clients to identify what role certain choices/ substances were playing in their lives, and to explore new ways of operating instead.

 Tight-Knit Community & Treatment Team – Elements is an intimate and owner-operated program.
-This allows us to maintain our primary focus on the students.
+This allows us to maintain our primary focus on the clients.
 As a Mentor, you will work alongside founders and owners out in the field.
-Mentors work closely with therapists to help implement the treatment plan designed for each student, while maintaining the big picture for the whole group.
+Mentors work closely with therapists to help implement the treatment plan designed for each clients, while maintaining the big picture for the whole group.
 Successful Mentors are passionate about this work, have a desire to grow, and demonstrate resilience & flexibility.

 Field Mentors at Elements work an 8-days-on, 6-days-off schedule.
 The work week runs Tuesday-to-Tuesday, with two shifts alternating in the field.
-This schedule provides ample time to get to know the students while working, and also provides plenty of time off to relax, explore, and connect with your friends and family.
+This schedule provides ample time to get to know the clients while working, and also provides plenty of time off to relax, explore, and connect with your friends and family.
 Elements operates 365 days a year.
 Field Mentors alternate working major holidays.
 Mentors accrue two paid shifts off per year and are encouraged to take time off to practice their own self-care.

 Most staff live in the Salt Lake City area when not working.
 SLC offers the advantage of a big city along with nearby outdoor attractions, such as renowned skiing in the winter and hiking/ biking trails in the summer.
 Some staff also choose to live in Moab, Utah or Grand Junction, Colorado.
 All three cities offer ample trails, cliffs, and water-ways to explore!
 Staff can live wherever they want, as long as they arrive to work on Tuesday at 9am well rested and ready to go.